Scuba gas planning: Half + 15 bar

 A different option for penetration dives is the "half + 15 bar" (half + 200 psi) method, in which the contingency gas for the stage is carried in the primary cylinders.
 Some divers consider this method to be the most conservative when multi-staging.
 If all goes to plan when using this method, the divers surface with stages nearly empty, but with all the contingency gas still in their primary cylinders.
 With a single stage drop, this means the primary cylinders will still be about half-full.

 Rock bottom gas quantity calculations (metric system)

 "Rock bottom gas planning" refers to the methods of scuba gas quantity calculation based on a planned dive profile where a reasonably accurate estimate of the depths, times, and level of activity expected for each stage of the dive is available, so fairly rigorous calculations for gas mixtures and the appropriate quantities of each mixture are useful.
 Gas consumption depends on the ambient pressure, the breathing rate, and the duration of the dive sector under those conditions.

 Ambient pressure is a direct function of the depth.
 It is atmospheric pressure at the surface, plus hydrostatic pressure, at 1 bar per 10 m depth.

-Respiratory Minute Volume
+Respiratory minute volume

 Respiratory minute volume (RMV) is the volume of gas that is breathed by a diver in a minute.

 For a working commercial diver IMCA suggests RMV = 35 L/min.